MDMC.trajectory_analysis package

 element_set

-Filters the list of Atom using the predicate
+Filter the list of Atom using the predicate.

 Parameters:

-predicate (function) – A function which returns a bool when passed an Atom
+predicate (Callable[[Atom], bool]) – A function which returns a bool when passed an Atom.

 Returns: